How do you make time for homeschooling? We wear more hats than we know what to do with and we get burnt out. Our kids are always with us. We are busy.

 We’ve all been there.
 Sometimes life hits us HARD.
 In those moments we have to put first things first.
 Zan Tyler from Apologia spoke on this at the 2:1 Conference and reminded us all that sometimes LIFE is the best EDUCATION.
 My friend’s children saw her serving her family.
 Saw her caring for a sick loved one, and putting that person’s needs above her own.
 That’s character.
 That’s love.
 That’s life.
 And in no way shape or form is a Science lesson going to be a better educational experience than that.

 When life hits us and we REALLY don’t have time to “do school” the best thing to focus on is the basics.
 During these seasons do Language Arts and Math.
 Find workbooks that can be taken from place to place.
 Get an online program that they can run on a laptop or tablet.
 Find a way to allow your kids to do those two subjects.
 They can typically take an hour or less each day.

 The rest will fall into place.
 Believe me.
-If you have older kids get books on History and Science from the library.
+If you have older kids get books on History and Science from the library (check out this printable list of 100 non-fiction books for your homeschool).
 Let them read.
 Have them write down a paragraph a day about what they learned.
 This requires little to no instruction from you and still allows them to do school.
 Not to mention it puts the responsibility on their shoulders which will happen at some point anyway right?

 The key to making time to homeschool?
 The first step is making a homeschool schedule.
 This will ensure you have homeschooling in place every day.
 The next step is to eliminate distractions.
 The biggest one is often your cell phone… The third step is to say NO. By doing this you are saying YES to your first job, homeschool mom!
 And the last step is to give yourself grace.
 Sometimes life throws us basics days and weeks That is okay.
 Focus on the basics and the rest will fall into place.